Ski NH recognizes individuals with awards

 Presented under the big tent at Ski NH's "Beachside Soiree" at Purity Spring were the Chandler McLane Government Service Award; the Whitney Award; the Merrill Award; and the Lifetime Achievement Award.

 The Chandler/McLane Government Service Award (renamed in 2018 from the Legislator of the Year Award) is named after two individuals, Gene Chandler and Susan McLane (and their families), who have contributed to the state’s ski industry as well as serving in our state legislature.
-Past recipients include Congresswoman Ann McLane Kuster, Sen. Chuck Morse, Commissioner George Bald, Rep. Henry Mock, Rep. Gene Chandler and then-U.S. Rep. (now state Sen.) Jeb Bradley.
+Past recipients include Congresswoman Ann McLane Kuster, Commissioner George Bald, Rep. Gene Chandler and then-U.S. Rep. (now state Sen.) Jeb Bradley.

 The award went this year to Gov. Chris Sununu, who was on hand to receive it.